 Website | OVPN.com |

-OVPN is small, highly-focused VPN company dedicated to protecting your online privacy.
-The OVPN network offers a small number of highly-secure, high-end VPN servers located in a select few data centers.
-It is also one of the few VPN providers that has a native Linux version of its desktop client.
+OVPN is a small, highly-focused VPN company dedicated to protecting your online privacy.
+The OVPN network offers a small number of highly secure, high-end VPN servers located in a select few data centers.
+They also provide a native Linux version of their desktop app.

 OVPN provides clients for many Linux distros.
 The desktop client is supported on some of them, while the CLI is supported on others.
 In some cases both are supported, giving you the option to decide how you want to control your VPN.